 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 13 Community Form: Goal 2 7.
-Encourage activity centers to include a mixture of compatible land uses in order to reduce traffic congestion by requiring fewer trips, support and enhance alternative modes of travel, and encourage vitality and a sense of place. ~ The proposed zoning district would permit a mixture of neighborhood-serving uses in an existing activity center.
+Encourage activity centers to include a mixture of compatible land uses in order to reduce traffic congestion by requiring fewer trips, support and enhance alternative modes of travel, and encourage vitality and a sense of place. √ The proposed zoning district would permit a mixture of compatible land uses in an existing activity center.
 14 Community Form: Goal 2 8.
 Encourage residential land uses in designated centers.
-Encourage residential and office uses above retail and other mixed-use multi-story retail buildings. ~ The proposed zoning district would permit residential and office uses above retail.
+Encourage residential and office uses above retail and other mixed-use multi-story retail buildings. √ The proposed zoning district would permit residential uses above retail.
 15 Community Form: Goal 2 9.
-Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ~ The proposal is for re-use of an existing building to provide commercial uses.
+Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ✓ The proposal would provide new development providing commercial uses.
 16 Community Form: Goal 2 10.
 Encourage outlot development in underutilized parking lots of existing development to promote utilization of existing infrastructure provided specific criteria for elements such as location, scale, signs, parking, lighting, and landscaping are met.
-Outlot development shall encourage street-level retail with residential units above. ~ The proposal does not include underutilized parking lots.
+Outlot development shall encourage street-level retail with residential units above. ✓ No underutilized parking lots are proposed.
 17 Community Form: Goal 2 11.
-Ensure appropriate placement, design and scale of centers in Traditional Neighborhood, Neighborhood and Village Form Districts to ensure compatibility with nearby residences. ~ The proposed zoning district would permit appropriate design and scale that is compatible with existing nearby land uses.
-The site is an appropriate placement for neighborhood-serving commercial uses.
+Ensure appropriate placement, design and scale of centers in Traditional Neighborhood, Neighborhood and Village Form Districts to ensure compatibility with nearby residences. √ The proposed zoning district would permit an appropriate design and scale of a center in the Neighborhood Form District.
+The site placement is on Brownsboro Road, a commercial corridor.
 18 Community Form: Goal 3 9.
-Encourage development that respects the natural features of the site through sensitive site design, avoids substantial changes to the topography, and minimizes property damage and environmental degradation resulting from disturbance of natural systems.
-V The majority of the site will remain undisturbed and tree canopy is provided.
+Encourage development that respects the natural features of the site through sensitive site design, avoids substantial changes to the topography, and minimizes property damage and environmental degradation resulting from disturbance of natural systems. √ No natural features are evident on the site.
+Many of the trees are dead or dying and were planted as urban lawn trees.
 19 Community Form: Goal 3 10.
-Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. ~ No wet or highly permeable soils, or severe, steep or unstable slopes are evident on the site.
+Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. ✓ No wet or highly permeable soils, or severe, steep or unstable slopes are evident on the site.